UN atomic watchdog: Iran further raising nuclear stockpile

 The agency said it “categorically rejects” the idea its cameras at Iranian nuclear sites played a role in a sabotage attack on the Karaj facility near Tehran in June.
 Iran accuses Israel of being behind the incident.

 A senior diplomat who spoke to The Associated Press on condition of anonymity said the searches of the inspectors carried out in Iran were very time-consuming and made some feel intimidated.
-The diplomat was not authorized to be named while speaking to the media about the visits.
+The diplomat was not authorized to be named while speaking to the media.

-Grossi is expected to travel to Tehran this month for direct talks with Iranian officials on restoring the agency’s ability to know in real-time what the country is doing.
+Mohammadreza Ghayebi, caretaker envoy of the Iranian Mission to the United Nations in Vienna, called on other IAEA member states to “refrain from making hasty or politically motivated comments.”

+State-run IRNA news agency quoted him as saying that Grossi was expected in Tehran for talks Monday “to discuss the status of cooperation between the two sides.”

 Senior diplomats from Britain, China, France, Germany and Russia plan to meet with Iranian officials in Vienna on Nov.
 29 to discuss bringing Tehran back into compliance with the 2015 Joint Comprehensive Plan of Action.
 The pact eased sanctions on Iran in return for curbs on its nuclear program.